Best Blogging Platforms Compared: The Exit-Cost Framework

 The best blogging platform for you today is the one you won’t need to escape from tomorrow.
 That’s the entire thesis.
 Run every option through the exit-cost framework: data portability, URL preservation, subscriber ownership, and SEO equity transfer.
 If a platform scores poorly on more than one of those, you’re not choosing a tool.
 You’re choosing a future headache.

-And if you’d rather have a team handle the platform setup, content strategy, and SEO from day one so you can focus on the actual writing, LoudScale does exactly that.
+If you’d rather have a team handle the platform setup, content strategy, and SEO from day one so you can focus on the actual writing, LoudScale does exactly that.

 Whatever you pick, pick it with your eyes on year two.
 That’s where the real difference shows up.